MrTambe/digital-logic-repo/CONTRIBUTING.md

 # ✨ Contributing to the Digital Logic Repository ✨

 First off, welcome!
 Thank you for your interest in contributing to the **Digital Logic Repo**.

-Whether you are fixing a typo, adding a complex sequential circuit, or writing a tutorial on a logic simplification method, your contributions help make learning digital logic accessible to everyone.
+Whether you are fixing a typo, adding a complex sequential circuit, or writing a tutorial on a logic simplification method, your contributions help make building and understanding digital logic accessible to everyone.

 This document is a comprehensive guide to help you submit new methods, circuits, and testbenches correctly.